tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

 The absurdity of Don Quixote's enchantments become comic not out of some fixed "true reality" of which he alone is excluded and truly insane within in an absolute sense.
 They are absurd and comic because of the incompatible realities shared by the characters (and readers) and the conflicting transfiguration of reality.

 By exploring a number of novels, Girard reveals that the ultimate result of metaphysical desire is enslavement, shame, and suffering.
 Don Quixote's desires are not his own, and while his exploits are hilarious, nobody would wish them upon themself.
-The tyranny under which the underground man toils is driven by the same mediation, only the mediator(s) are closer than is Quixote's Amadis of Gaul.
+The tyranny under which the underground man toils is driven by the same mediation, only his mediator(s) are closer than Quixote's Amadis of Gaul.
 While the underground man's "reality" may be more "real" to us than Quixote's, the path to each is the same.